Skip to main content

 • SMO 7: International Financial Reporting Standards

-In Nepal, ICAN does not have any responsibility with developing accounting standards.
-The Accounting Standards Board (ASB) develops the applicable accounting standards, Nepal Financial Reporting Standards (NFRS), which are aligned with the 2012 IFRS.
+In Nepal, ICAN does not have any responsibility for developing accounting standards.
+The Accounting Standards Board (ASB) develops the applicable accounting standards, Nepal Financial Reporting Standards (NFRS), which are aligned with IFRS.

-ICAN supports its members with application of accounting standards in the jurisdiction.
+ICAN supports its members with the application of accounting standards.
 It also works closely with other regulators (for example, banks, insurance companies, securities etc.) to ensure effective implementation.

-ICAN and the ASB have been individually, and jointly, holding training programs, educational initiatives, workshops, and IFRS certification courses to generate awareness and to educate relevant stakeholders.
-The ICAN and the ASB plan to collaboratively conduct a survey on IFRS compliance in December 2018 and are also developing NFRS for Small and Medium Enterprises (SME) training in line with IFRS for SME.
+ICAN and the ASB have been individually, and jointly, holding training programs, educational initiatives, workshops, and IFRS certification courses to generate awareness and to educate relevant stakeholders on all the standards.
+ICAN participates in the standard-setting process by reviewing and responding to exposure drafts, where applicable.

 Disclaimer